sts10/lemire_nearly_divisionless_random/readme.markdown

 ## Writing benchmark tests using the Criterion crate

+Time for the true test: Seeing if my beautifully named `roll_using_lemire_fast` function was fast.

-Just for fun, I wanted to benchmark my beautifully named `roll_using_lemire_fast` function.
-Benchmarking against [Rust's Rand library](https://github.com/rust-random/rand) seemed a good choice, though, as noted above, it's unclear to me if the Rand crate already incorporates some of Lemire's ideas.
+To test it, I figured I'd benchmark it against (a) that "traditional" rejection method we described above and (b) [Rust's Rand library](https://github.com/rust-random/rand).
+(Though, as noted above, it's unclear to me if the Rand crate already incorporates some of Lemire's ideas.)

 First, I had to learn a little about benchmarking Rust code, something I'd never _formally_ done before.
 After a few search quieries, I decided to use a crate called [Criterion](https://github.com/bheisler/criterion.rs).